dilipsundarraj1/Java-Training/chapter-7/README.md

 -   When a child class defines a method with the same name and signature as a method in the parent class, we say that child's version overrides the parent's version in favor of its own.

+-   An overriding method should match the return type, arguments and method name in the child class.

 **Thought**

 ```aidl